 ClassAction.org is lucky to have a readership that’s not afraid to speak up when they want more information on a particular lawsuit or settlement.
-And of all the lawsuits and settlements we’ve covered lately, our readers have been most vocal in asking about the status of the class action filed over the supposedly defective ice makers in certain model Samsung refrigerators.
+And of all the lawsuits and settlements we’ve covered lately, our readers have been most vocal in asking about the status of the proposed class action filed over the supposedly defective ice makers in certain model Samsung refrigerators.

 Here’s what’s going on.

 Certain models of French-door Samsung refrigerators come with built-in ice makers.
 A proposed class action lawsuit filed back in February 2017 alleges these ice makers are defective and have caused substantial (and sometimes costly) problems for consumers.

 The suit says owners of the affected Samsung fridges have dealt with, among other troubles:

 Water leaks under the fridges’ crisper trays Parts freezing up (no pun intended there – the parts supposedly do just lock in place and stop working) Clicking, jarring, grinding, knocking or buzzing noises coming from the fridges’ fans Ice buckets that become stuck and are difficult to remove The build-up of ice crystals, water droplets and slushy ice Over-freezing of water held in the fridges’ ice compartment

 Predictably, these issues have caused problems for consumers that range from “I’m mildly inconvenienced” to “the water leaks have ruined my kitchen.”

 For its part, Samsung has reportedly done nothing to help, failing to issue a recall or offer to repair or replace consumers’ refrigerators.
 The company did, however, issue a service bulletin all the way back in July 2015 (which, though mostly illegible, is included in the complaint starting on page 39) expanding on the problems described by many consumers.